sarfraznawaz2005/Phexecute/README.md

 ## Introduction ##

 Phexecute is browser-based tool to quickly test/run PHP code.
-It comes with ability to easily check your code with [PHP Code_Sniffer][1], run **PHPUnit** or **SimpleTest** tests and more, all **inside the browser**.
+It comes with ability to easily check your code with [PHP Code_Sniffer][1], run **PHPUnit** tests and more, all **inside the browser**.
 Phexecute can dramatically improve development time when something needs to be tested.
 Extending Phexecute to add your own packages/modules is also extremely easy.

 ## Features ##

  - PHP Code_Sniffer to easily identify and fix problematic parts of code (through PSR-2)
  - Run PHPUnit tests and see results right inside browser
- - Run SimpleTest tests
  - Uses Symfony VarDumper component easy visualization of vars, arrays, objects
  - Ability to save unlimited snippets
  - Live PHP error highlighting